-To make changes to the host-only networking settings, click Network: Change settings in the Advanced pane of Parallels Desktop Preferences.
-The following window will appear:
+To change the host-only networking settings, select the Network tab of Parallels Desktop Preferences and click Host-Only.
+You will see the following window:

 In this window, you can make the necessary changes to the settings of the Parallels DHCP servers for IPv4 and IPv6.
 These servers, enabled by default, automatically assign IP addresses to the virtual machines operating in the host-only networking mode.
 To disable any of these servers, clear the corresponding option.